7RU7H/CTFs/HackTheBox/Retired-Machines/Conceal/Conceal-Helped-Through.md

 ## Recon

-The time to live(ttl) indicates its OS.
+The time to live(TTL) indicates its OS.
 It is a decrementation from each hop back to original ping sender.
 Linux is < 64, Windows is < 128.
 ![ping](HackTheBox/Retired-Machines/Conceal/Screenshots/ping.png)

 [isakmp](https://en.wikipedia.org/wiki/Internet_Security_Association_and_Key_Management_Protocol)